Teradata/developer-resources/docs/install-ai-unlimited/production/index.md

 Are you ready to scale to your team?
 Complete the full installation.

-This puts AI Unlimited on a server instance on your cloud service provider (CSP).
+This puts the AI Unlimited manager on a server instance on your cloud service provider (CSP).

 For your [JupyterLab installation](/docs/install-ai-unlimited/production/AWS/install-jupyter/index.md), you have these options: